urbit/docs/reference/hoon-expressions/rune/lus.md

 This is the idomatic way to assign the alias `this` to the door.

 Gall apps have a fixed number of arms, but sometimes you'd like to have more.
 This is where virtual arms come in.
+We note that it is often better style to compose cores with `=>` or `=<` to add more arms to a Gall app, though.

 ```hoon
 |_  =bowl:gall